Normal viscosity and Viscous resuspension of non-Brownian suspensions

 \subsection{Resuspension}

-Figure \ref{fig:phi_profiles} shows the steady state concentration profiles obtained in resuspension, in both the shear and vorticity directions.
-By increasing the Shield number over several orders of magnitude, the profiles smoothly evolve from a dense settled bed to more dilute layer one of volmume fraction which is typically between 20 and 30\%.
-The layer is approximately homogeneous, but exhibit a small gradient of volume fraction.
-On the top of this layer, a much larger gradient is found so that the volume fraction quickly vanishes.
+Figure \ref{fig:phi_profiles} reflects the steady state concentration profiles obtained in resuspension, in both the shear and vorticity directions.
+By increasing the Shield number over several orders of magnitude, the profiles evolve from a dense settled bed to a more dilute and inhomogeneous distribution.
+The volume fraction is typically between 20 and 30\% for the largest Shield number.
+The gradient of solid fraction is always much larger near the top the suspension.

 Figure \ref{fig:eta_taken} displays the viscosities $\eta_{22}$ and $\eta_{33}$ computed by integrating all the concentration profiles using equation \ref{eq:eta_from_phi}.
 On this figure, we can see that part of the data (displayed in solid lines) collapse very well on a master curve, whereas another part (displayed in dotted lines) does not.
 The latter correspond to the top layers of the re-suspended bed, which exhibit a very strong $\phi-$gradient.
 Indeed the volume fraction abruptly drops to zero on a distance of $5a$ or even less.
 It is unsurprising that a homogenized approach cannot explain such an abrupt change in a continuous framework.

-In the following, we discard for the analysis the data which which corresponds to the top layer, which is taken as 6 particles radius from the interface.
-By doing so, we obtain also a very collapse of the profiles, once the length is normalized by the single length scale of the problem (in addition to the particle size itself), which is $a\mathcal{S}h$.
+If we discard in the analysis the strong gradient region by ignoring a layer of thickness $6a$ below the interface, the data tends to collapse on a single profile when the length is normalized by the length scale $a\mathcal{S}h$.
 The resulting collapsed profiles are displayed in insert in figure \ref{fig:phi_profiles}.

 Figures \ref{fig:eta_model} shows the computed viscosities as a function of $\phi/\phi_m$, with both data from resuspension and from simple shear.
 The same data are plotted against $1-\phi/\phi_m$ in the inserts in order to highlight the divergence exponent.
 A very good agreement is found between the two types of simulations.
 This clearly shows that the normal stresses indirectly determined in the resuspension tests is the same as the one computed directly in homogeneous shear of a uniform non-buoyant suspension.